UTSAVS26/cognicore-ai/docs/source/index.rst

 Table of Contents
 =================

-Explore the documentation to learn more about how to use and extend CogniCore.
+Explore the documentation to learn more about how to use and extend CogniCoreAI.

 .. toctree::
    :maxdepth: 2